danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 toot:   https://mastodon.social/@danielsaidi/111453994720983239
 ---

-In this post, we'll take a look at how we can customize the macOS menu bar for our app, using SwiftUI commands like `CommandMenu` and `CommandGroup`.
+In this post, we'll take a look at how to customize the macOS menu bar for a SwiftUI app, using SwiftUI tools like `CommandMenu` and `CommandGroup`.

 ![Blog header image]({{page.image}})